-In the Facebook scandal, we got to know that they used our data for political purposes.
-Your personal life is being shared with advertisers, and they can use it to manipulate you, can use data as they want, & what you see is what you learn.
+In the Facebook scandal, we learned that they used our data for political purposes.
+Advertisers have access to and share your personal information, and they can use it to manipulate you, use data as they want, & what you see is what you learn.

 Drawbacks of the centralized Internet: